Shyam-Chen/Vue-Starter/README.md

 ### Mock requests

-[`mock/requests`](./mock/requests) is a fork of [Fastify-Starter](https://github.com/Shyam-Chen/Fastify-Starter) that was made easy and quick way to run mock APIs locally.

 ```sh
 # If it's not installed, run it.
 $ cd mock/requests && pnpm install && cd ../..